 - Consumption has little importance in the oil revenues is mainly the price of crude which

 determines their income.
-A high price of crude is obviously favorable to their business since there is no "serious" alternative
+High crude prices is favorable recess their case because there is no alternative "serious"

 the oil that can be put in place very quickly.

-- This curve is largely reduced because it concerns only the crude oil product (see *).
-The real "revenues" of the oil must be multiplied by a coefficient 2 to 3 given the many taxations on this product.
+- This curve is largely undervalued as it only concerns the crude oil product (see *).
+The real "income" of oil should be multiplied by a coefficient to 2 3 given the many taxations product.

 In other words: 1 crude yields between $ 2 3 $ $ and any tax included in those who exploit (including states).

 4) Evolution of oil revenues on 1970-2006 period.